 Luckily, there are websites that can help you sort through potential earnings.
 Here are a few I recommend:

 - Glassdoor: A site that allows users to anonymously share salaries.
 It’ll give you a great sense of how much employees make in different types of positions and at specific companies.
-A general search of Vancouver can give you info on current salaries for different professions (31,430 reported to date!) as well as open jobs in the city.
+A general search of Vancouver can give you info on current salaries for different professions as well as open jobs in the city.

 - Payscale: This useful tool not only gives you the average salary for different positions but also what jobs are popular.
 You can also search for average salaries by cities in Canada and the US, as reported by current and former employees.
-For example, the average full-time salary in Vancouver is $56,418 (as of this publication date), with the most popular jobs being Software Developer, Engineer, or Operations Manager.
+For example, the average full-time salary in Vancouver is $66,000 (as of this publication date), with the most popular jobs being Software Developer, Software Engineer, and Project Manager.

 - Indeed: This is a popular job board that lets you filter through positions by salary.
 It’s great to also be able to read the job descriptions and get a sense of what kind of positions pay more than others.